 Full Applications found to be noncompliant may not be merit reviewed or considered for award.
 ARPA-E may not review or consider noncompliant Full Applications, including Full Applications submitted through other means, Full Applications submitted after the applicable deadline, and incomplete Full Applications.
 A Full Application is incomplete if it does not include required information and documents, such as Forms SF-424 and SF-424A.
 ARPA-E will not extend the submission deadline for Applicants that fail to submit required information and documents due to server/connection congestion.

-If applicable to the Exploratory Topic (refer to Table 1), Replies to Reviewer Comments are deemed compliant if:
+Replies to Reviewer Comments are deemed compliant if: